South Downs

 The South Downs are a range of chalk hills that extends for about 260 sqmi across the south-eastern coastal counties of England.
 This area of downland extends from the Itchen Valley of Hampshire in the west to Beachy Head, in the Eastbourne Downland Estate of East Sussex, in the east.
-The Downs are bounded on the northern side by a steep escarpment, from whose crest there are extensive views northwards across the Weald.
+The Downs are bounded on the northern side by a steep escarpment, from whose crest there are extensive views northwards across the Weald (which on its other side is bordered by the North Downs).
 The South Downs National Park forms a much larger area than the chalk range of the South Downs, and includes large parts of the Weald.
 The national park is the UK's most visited, attracting an estimated 39 million visitor-days annually.

 The South Downs are characterised by rolling chalk downland with close-cropped turf and dry valleys, and are recognised as one of the most important chalk landscapes in England.
 The range is one of the four main areas of chalk downland in southern England.

 The South Downs are relatively less populated compared to South East England as a whole, although there has been large-scale urban encroachment onto the chalk downland by major seaside resorts, including most notably Brighton and Hove.
 The South Downs have been inhabited since ancient times and at periods the area has supported a large population, particularly during Romano-British times.
 There is a rich heritage of historical features and archaeological remains, including defensive sites, burial mounds and field boundaries.
 Within the South Downs Environmentally Sensitive Area there are thirty-seven Sites of Special Scientific Interest, including large areas of chalk grassland.